awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 When you create a CMK in your custom key store, AWS KMS creates the CMK in AWS KMS\.
 But, it creates the key material for the CMK in the associated AWS CloudHSM cluster\.
 Specifically, AWS KMS signs into the cluster as the [`kmsuser` CU that you created](create-keystore.md#before-keystore)\.
 Then it creates a persistent, non\-extractable, 256\-bit Advanced Encryption Standard \(AES\) symmetric key in the cluster\.
 AWS KMS sets the value of the [key label attribute](https://docs.aws.amazon.com/cloudhsm/latest/userguide/key-attribute-table.html), which is visible only in the cluster, to Amazon Resource Name \(ARN\) of the CMK\.

 When the command succeeds, the [key state](key-state.md) of the new CMK is `Enabled` and its origin is `AWS_CLOUDHSM`\.
 You cannot change the origin of any CMK after you create it\.
-When you view a CMK in a custom key store in the console or by using the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) API operation, you can see typical properties, like its key ID, key state, and creation date\.
+When you view a CMK in a custom key store in the console or by using the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, you can see typical properties, like its key ID, key state, and creation date\.
 But you can also see the custom key store ID and \(optionally\) the AWS CloudHSM cluster ID\.
 For details, see [Viewing CMKs in a Custom Key Store](view-cmk-keystore.md)\.

 If your attempt to create a CMK in your custom key store fails, use the error message to help you determine the cause\.
 It might indicate that the custom key store is not connected \(`CustomKeyStoreInvalidStateException`\) or the associated AWS CloudHSM cluster doesn't have the two active HSMs that are required for this operation \(`CloudHsmClusterInvalidConfigurationException`\)\.
 For help see [Troubleshooting a Custom Key Store](fix-keystore.md)\.